vleft02/Html_Css_Js-project/README.md

 - npm

 ## Main Features
-1. Generating Content
+1. Generating Content:
 This service utilizes Handlebars to dynamically generate content on the server side.
 The content is fetched from a remote server and seamlessly integrated into the user interface.

-2. Log In Service
+2. Log In Service:
 Authenticates user's Log In info and generating unique session Ids

-3. Add to Favorites
+3. Add to Favorites:
 Users can add items to their favorites list using this service.
 This feature enhances user interaction by allowing them to save and revisit specific content.

-4. Retrieve Favorites
+4. Retrieve Favorites:
 Users can retrieve their saved favorites, providing a personalized experience and easy access to content they find most valuable.